 There are some cruises that are downright events and “Round the Horn” itineraries that sail past Cape Horn—the southernmost tip of the continent—definitely fall into that category.
 You generally embark in the cosmopolitan city of Buenos Aires and then head south where you’ll sail around the coast of Argentina.
 At the southernmost tip of South America—just 1,000 miles north of Antarctica—you’ll explore the mountains and deserts of Patagonia, with the Andes Mountains dividing Argentina from Chile.
 You’ll explore the Chilean Fjords next before disembarking in Valparaiso or San Antonio for Santiago, Chile.
 It’s important to note that most cruise lines don’t actually sail around the horn itself because the water can be so rough.
 Even those that never get seasick report feeling pretty green in the waters off South America’s southernmost coast.
 Instead, cruise lines tuck into more protected waterways like the Beagle Channel between Argentina and Chile.
 It makes for a more comfortable ride and you’ll be rewarded with amazing sights like snow-capped mountain peaks and glacial fjords.

 There’s a lot to see and do in between Buenos Aires and Valparaiso, so Round the Horn itineraries almost always last 14 nights or longer.
 If you’re lucky the itinerary might even have a scheduled scenic cruise of Antarctica’s icy straights.

 In years past, Amazon River cruises were the stuff for hearty folk only.
 It was an opportunity to sail the mysterious river aboard an intimate riverboat and come into contact with some indigenous peoples whose ancestors have lived in the rainforest for hundreds of years.
-Amazon River itineraries take you places that would be very hard to reach in any other way.
+Amazon River itineraries take you to places that would be very hard to reach in any other way.
 The region is remote and the excursions can be rugged.

 Today, cruisers of all stripes can book a variety of Amazon River itineraries, some of which are still staged aboard smaller riverboat vessels but there are now also extended itineraries from premium and luxury lines that sail their cruise ships between the city of Manaus on the banks of the Negro River in northwestern Brazil to cities on the South Atlantic Ocean like Buenos Aires in Argentina or Brazil’s Rio de Janeiro.
-View ocean cruises that include the Amazon.

 These trips often focus their ports of call on Brazil with a stop or two in Uruguay before disembarking in Argentina.
 The purpose of an Amazon expedition is to see the untamed jungle so many stops are less developed than what you’d expect on itineraries in other parts of the world.